 New Lost City Ramblers, "Who Killed Poor Robin?" (on NLCR17, NLCRCD2)

 Poor Jude, or the Death of the Judiciary (Lawrence, p.
 173)

 NOTES: Wild theories swirl about this piece -- e.g. that it is linked with political ministry of Robert Walpole (which ended in 1742), or describes the English King WIlliam II Rufus (reigned 1087-1100, which I would consider sufficient reason to reject that idea), or that it is a retelling of the Norse Balder legend (!).
-However, there are European analogues, and earlier illustrations which may belong with the story, so any theory must be considered speculative at best.
+A legend of St. Kentigern says that, after others at his monastery decapitated a robin, he restored it to life.
+However, there are European analogues to the piece, and earlier illustrations which may belong with the story, so any theory must be considered speculative at best.
 Chase reports that it is a Shoshone night chant.

 The Baring-Goulds argue that the piece must go back to Middle English times, because it rhymes "owl" and "shovel."
 This, however, appears to be in error on two counts: First, the ancient spelling "shouel" was not pronounced "showel" (in Old English, it's "scofl").
 And there are English dialects which confuse "v" and "w."
 The Opies note that there are still people who pronounce the word "showel."